chuckbergeron/etherplate/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com) [![CC0](https://img.shields.io/badge/license-CC0-green.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

-## Note: This is the develop branch where I am currently attempting to upgrade Etherplate to it's own Web3 provider on Web3 1.0 beta

 ### What is this?

 This is an example project showing how you can hook up your Ethereum Non-Fungible Tokens (NFTs, ERC721, similar to CryptoKitties) contract in a DApp.
 It demos web3 events, and is highly opinionated in that it uses Redux, React, React Router, and Bulma.
 You can rip out of any these or replace them with your favourites (ie. Skeleton.css instead of Bulma, etc.).